-Public Act 314 permits and Trustees have implemented, a securities lending program whereby the System, through Northern Trust Company, lends its securities to brokerdealers and other entities with a simultaneous agreement to return the collateral for the same securities in the future.
-The System has authorized Northern Trust Company to utilize the Core U.S.A.
+Public Act 314 permits and Trustees have implemented, a securities lending program whereby the System, through The Northern Trust Company, lends its securities to brokerdealers and other entities with a simultaneous agreement to return the collateral for the same securities in the future.
+The System has authorized The Northern Trust Company to utilize the Core U.S.A.
 Collateral Section in which all collateral is in U.S. dollars only and available to participating lenders who are domiciled or reside in the U.S.A.
 The System receives cash, letters of credit, or government securities as collateral for loans of its securities to approved borrowers.
 Initial collateral levels will not be less than 102% of the market value of the borrowed securities, or not less than 105% if the borrowed securities and the collateral are denominated in different currencies.

-At fiscal year end, the System has no credit risk exposure to borrowers because the amounts the System owes the borrowers exceed the amounts the borrowers owe the System.
-Northern Trust Company shall indemnify the System if it is unable to recover borrowed securities and distributions made during the term of the loan or loans with respect to those securities as a result of Northern Trust Company's failure to: 1) make a reasonable determination of the creditworthiness of a borrower, 2) demand adequate and appropriate collateral on a prompt and timely basis, perfect a security interest, obtain equivalent rights in the collateral or maintain control of the collateral, or 3) otherwise perform its duties and responsibilities under its agreement with the System or applicable law.
+The Northern Trust Company shall indemnify the System if it is unable to recover borrowed securities and distributions made during the term of the loan or loans with respect to those securities as a result of The Northern Trust Company's failure to: 1) make a reasonable determination of the creditworthiness of a borrower, 2) demand adequate and appropriate collateral on a prompt and timely basis, perfect a security interest, obtain equivalent rights in the collateral or maintain control of the collateral, or 3) otherwise perform its duties and responsibilities under its agreement with the System or applicable law.

-All securities loans can be terminated on demand by either the System or Northern Trust Company and are subject to the performance by both parties of any of their respective obligations that remain outstanding at the time of termination.
-Upon termination of this program by either party, Northern Trust Company shall terminate all outstanding loans of the System's securities and shall make no further loans.
+All securities loans can be terminated on demand by either the System or The Northern Trust Company and are subject to the performance by both parties of any of their respective obligations that remain outstanding at the time of termination.
+Upon termination of this program by either party, The Northern Trust Company shall terminate all outstanding loans of the System's securities and shall make no further loans.
 The System does not have the ability to pledge or sell collateral securities without a borrower default.
 There are no restrictions on the amount of the loans that can be made.
 Cash collateral may also be invested separately in "term loans", in which case the investments match the loan term.
 These loans can be terminated on demand by either lender or borrower.